morsznetik/pyPlayer/README.md

   - Slow terminal performance
   - Best-ish color support (*will be reworked with a smarter brightness algorithm, see TODO*)
 - **braille**: Unicode 2x4 braille pattern rendering
-  - Best quality, slow rendering
+  - Best* quality, slow rendering
   - Slow terminal performance
   - Very good color support (*recommended for high-complexity videos, bad with videos with low dynamic range*)
+- **halfblock**: Unicode Lower half block (▄) rendering
+  - High quality, slow rendering
+  - Good terminal performance
+  - Excellent color support (*achieves double vertical resolution by using foreground/background colors*)
 - others **(these are very much unsupported and are deprecated!)**:
   - **blockNoColor**: hacky way to have transparency with block rendering, as the name suggests best way to use it is without color
   - **blockv2**: hacky way to only have pixel-based rendering with only the full block being used